 2.215 Footing ― The gradual deposition of ‘foots’ from an oil or varnish.

-2.216 Forced Drying ― See ‘drying’ .
+2.216 Forced Drying ― See ‘drying’

 2.217 Ford Cup ― A flow cup used for measuring the viscosity of resins and paints.

 2.218 French Polish ― A lacquer made essentially from shellac and methylated spirit.
 Other spirit-solube gums; such as sandarch and benzoin are sometimes added to impart some special property, it is applied with cambric covered rubber of cotton or wool, lubricated with oil.
 The oil is afterwards removed by ‘Spiriting Off’.